eellpp/pubScratchpad/Architecture/AlexanderQuotes.md

 > In an organic environment, every place is unique, and the different places also cooperate, with no parts left over, to create a global whole - a whole which can be identified by everyone who is part of it.

+### On observing patterns
+> “Every place is given its character by certain patterns of events that keep on happening there....
+These patterns of events are locked in with certain geometric patterns in the space.
+Indeed, each building and each town is ultimately made out of these patterns in the space, and out of nothing else; they [patterns in the space] are the atoms and molecules from which a building or a town is made.”

-“It is possible to make buildings by stringing together patterns, in a rather loose way.
+> “It is possible to make buildings by stringing together patterns, in a rather loose way.
 A building made like this, is an assembly of patterns.
 It is not dense.
 It is not profound.
 But it is also possible to put patterns together in such a way that many patterns overlap in the same physical space: the building is very dense; it has many meanings captured in a small space; and through this density, it becomes profound.”

 ### Flexible Designs